LLNL/py-hostlist/README.md

 **sort_nodes(nodelist)**

 sort_nodes takes in a list of nodes; it is a helper method that will return a sorted string of those nodes in ascending order.#

+## Release

+Copyright (c) 2018, Lawrence Livermore National Security, LLC.
+Produced at the Lawrence Livermore National Laboratory.

+For release details and restrictions, please read the [LICENSE]() and [NOTICE]() files.

+`LLNL-CODE-411039`